-Choose from the list below to find out more about how The Conservation Volunteers can help you to establish a Green Gym.
+Choose from the list below to find out more about how TCV can help you to establish a Green Gym.

 Do you represent a:

 For further details about commissioning The Conservation Volunteers to deliver a Green Gym, contact firstname.lastname@example.org

 For further details about the licence, contact email@example.com

-The school Green Gym helps children to increase their level of physical activity through practical environmental tasks in school grounds and neighbouring green spaces.
+The School Green Gym helps children to increase their level of physical activity through practical environmental tasks in school grounds and neighbouring green spaces.
 A TCV staff member works alongside a member of the school community (teacher, parent or governor) to deliver a weekly, 1 hour Green Gym session throughout term time.
 The sessions are run as a PE class or as an after school club.
 School nurses and other health professionals recommend this sort of activity for children, including those who don’t engage with traditional sports.
-The Conservation Volunteers can provide training so that teachers and/or parents can take on the running of the Green Gym themselves, after the first year.

 For further details about the School Green Gym, contact firstname.lastname@example.org

 In order to run a Green Gym, the key activities are to: